lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 In order to ease the creation of interfaces with user input forms, I will use [Formotion](http://clayallsopp.github.com/formotion) by the great Clay Allsopp: it provides a simple "ruby-fu" approach to populate your forms with every type of inputs iOS could provide.

-To install it, just open the Terminal and install the Formotion gem.
+To install it, add the Formotion gem to the <code>Gemfile</code> and open the Terminal and install the Formotion gem.

+{% highlight ruby %}
+# file Gemfile
+# other code
+gem 'formotion'
+{% endhighlight %}

 {% highlight bash %}
-$ gem install formotion
+$ bundle install
 {% endhighlight %}

 ### RegisterContoller